-Computer Graphics allows us to use the method of Global illumination.
-The goal of global illumination is to generate realistic-looking images of objects and scenes, which may or may not exist in reality, by simulating the way light is transported (an example of the distribution of light in an imaginary room is given in Fig. 1).
+Computer Graphics allows us to use the method of Global illumination is in the literature [1] and illustrating the capability of each method dealing with BRDF and its complexity.
+The goal of global illumination is to generate realistic-looking images of objects and scenes, which may or may not exist in reality, by simulating the way light is transported.
 The Global illumination method is based on the light transport mechanism in the real world.
-The light transport mechanism can be expressed in terms of BRDF (Bi-directional Reflectance Distribution Function, for more information see reference [2]) of each element, and the most common and practical way is dividing the BRDF into specular and diffuse components.
-Mathematically, Global illumination is a problem of solving numerical equations concerned with the convergence, convergence speed and whether the solution converges the right answer.
+The light transport mechanism can be expressed terms of BRDF (Bi-directional Reflectance in Distribution Function, for more information see reference [2]) of each element, and the most common and practical way is dividing the BRDF into specular and diffuse components.
+The Radiosity and Ray-tracing algorithms can be measured in two aspects, namely the accuracy and efficiency in BRDF simulation, and the rendering speed.
+We can classify the major solutions as